Meet Jack Phelps,

-Back in 1989, a mundane comment by a retired school teacher launched me on an avenue of research that changed the course of my professional career forever.
+Back in 1989, a passing comment by a retired school teacher launched me on an avenue of research that changed the course of my professional career forever.

 I was the youngest of four children, which was great because I got to learn from everybody else’s mistakes!

-As you probably know, teachers and nurses are not the highest paid professions in society.
+As everyone knows, teachers and nurses are not the highest paid professions in society.
 Although I have fantastic memories of my childhood, an abundance of money was not something we had.
 I never felt deprived, but I never noticed the contrast until I went away to college.

 In fact, I can vividly remember my parent’s excitement at taking their first vacation after 26 years of marriage.
 26 years!
 Contrast that by today’s standards.

-Fortunately for me, I was a pretty disciplined student and just a good enough athlete to get a scholarship to attend Holy Cross College.
-Extremely fortunate because, without the scholarship, my parents could never have afforded to send me there.
+Fortunately for me, I was a pretty disciplined student and just a good enough athlete to receive a football scholarship to attend Holy Cross College.
+Extremely fortunate because we would never have been able to afford to send me there without that scholarship.

-Unfortunately, however, in the spring of my freshman year, my mother developed an inoperable brain tumor.
-And, after a very long 19-month battle, she passed away at the very young age of 57 during my junior year.
+Unfortunately, in the Spring semester of my freshman year, my mother developed an inoperable brain tumor.
+After a very long 19-month battle, she passed away at the very young age of 57 during the Fall of my junior year.

 As you can imagine, it was an overwhelming experience to lose my mother, especially at such a young age.
 It still pains me today because my 2 children, Caroline and Michael, never had the opportunity to meet her.